burantiar/PhD_geo_intro/README.md

 # BAAE - Elective modules -Introduction to geospatial analysis with Python

 Introduction to geospatial analysis with Python.
 This course will introduce the main concepts of geospatial data analysis.
-Student will learn to acquire and interpret satellite imagery and extract important geospatial data using Python programming language.
+Students will learn to acquire and interpret satellite imagery and extract important geospatial data using Python programming language.
 This course is suitable for all levels, but basic knowledge of Python is required.

 We recommend taking this course after the [Python Course](https://github.com/burantiar/QMUL_PHD_PYTHON) and [Introduction to AI Course](https://github.com/burantiar/QMUL_PhD).